By Sorsa Editorial

 So you had a company carrying over $1 billion in annual interest on declining revenue.
 Every possible revenue lever got pulled.
 API access, which had been free or cheap for over a decade, became an obvious target.

 Musk cut approximately 80% of Twitter's workforce, dropping headcount from around 7,500 to fewer than 1,500.
 That brought adjusted EBITDA up to roughly $1.25 billion in 2024.
 But with interest payments consuming most of that, there was no margin for generosity on API pricing.
+X could not afford a cheap API even if it wanted one.

 The AI Data Gold Rush

-The irony, of course, is that X's own AI subsidiary xAI uses the same data to train Grok.
-In March 2025, xAI formally acquired X in an all-stock transaction.
-The merger made explicit what was already happening: X's primary strategic value is as a data pipeline for artificial intelligence, not as a social network with a developer ecosystem.
+Musk was blunt about this.
+In December 2024 he posted that X had "(mostly) stopped those who were demonetizing the platform or scraping it for their LLM."
+The API pricing was never only about funding servers.
+It was about controlling who could access the data and at what price.
+The irony is that X's own AI subsidiary xAI uses the same data to train Grok, and in March 2025 xAI formally acquired X in an all-stock transaction, making explicit what was already true: X's primary strategic value is as a data pipeline for AI, not as a social network with a developer ecosystem.

 That context explains why the pricing feels hostile to indie developers.
 The API is not priced for someone building a side project or a research tool.
 It is priced to extract maximum value from enterprise clients and AI companies who can afford it.